The Law Behind Baldwin's Tragedy - October 25th, Hour 2

 That's right.

-Because Sean, even an accidental death can actually rise to the level of criminal homicide if it involves reckless acts or grossly negligent conduct, especially if the tragic consequence is reasonably foreseeable, as you point out.
+Because, Sean, even an accidental death can actually rise to the level of criminal homicide if it involves reckless acts or grossly negligent conduct, especially if the tragic consequence is reasonably foreseeable.

 There's a problem here.

-Did they immediately shut down operations and conduct an investigation and make sure this didn't happen again?
+Did they immediately shut down operations and conduct an investigation to make sure this didn't happen again?

-Uh, you know, these are dangerous lethal instrumentalities, even if they're supposed to be used as a prop, they're real guns that are supposed to be uh filled with empty casings known as blanks.
+They're real guns that are supposed to be filled with empty casings known as blanks.

-Um, but you know, what is confounding to me is that this low budget film hired a very inexperienced armorer by the name of Hannah Gutierrez.
+But, you know, what is confounding to me is that this low-budget film hired a very inexperienced armorer by the name of Hannah Gutierrez.

-Uh this was her second film, and she was on a recent podcast saying essentially that you know she was worried about her inexperience or lack of capability.
+This was her second film, and she was on a recent podcast saying essentially that, you know, she was worried about her inexperience, her lack of capability.

-Uh, and she's supposed to check and double check the gun, and she's the one who's supposed to hand it to the actor, not the assistant director.
+You know, the armorer is the person who maintains the weapons, handles, secures them, loads them with blank cartridges, and she's supposed to check and double-check the gun, and she's the one who's supposed to hand it to the actor, not the assistant director.

-Now, according to we get mixed reports, but it has been reported by a number of sources that he that Alec Baldwin was told that the gun is cold, meaning that he it only has blanks in it.
+Now, according to, we get mixed reports, but it has been reported by a number of sources that Alec Baldwin was told that the gun is cold, meaning that it only has blanks in it.

-Then there was a ricochet, and I think a director or producer, You know, got hit with the ricochet and thankfully is okay.
+Then there was a ricochet, and I think a director or producer got hit with the ricochet and thankfully is okay.

 But this woman's dead.

-You know, look, um there was a prior incident, so they're put on notice.
+You know, look, there was a prior incident, so they're put on notice.

-Even if Alec Baldwin, on location producer producer, in addition to being the actor, was unaware of these prior uh gun mishaps, you know, he should have been aware of it.
+Even if Alec Baldwin, the on-location producer, in addition to being the actor, was unaware of these prior gun mishaps, you know, he should have been aware of it.

 When you accept an increased role, a responsibility for a production as a producer, that carries with it a corresponding increased duty to protect the employees.